dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - Whether DHCP is used for IPv4 or IPv6
 - Differences in syntax
 - Why two Linux systems may configure networking differently
+The first VM uses Netplan, where DHCP is indicated by YAML lines such as dhcp4: true (and possibly dhcp6: true).
+The second VM is managed by NetworkManager, which shows DHCP enablement through key-value settings that specify automatic configuration methods for IPv4 and IPv6.
+Netplan configurations are declarative YAML files, while NetworkManager uses its own configuration formats and tools.
+Different Linux distributions and editions often adopt different network management frameworks, which explains the variations in syntax and configuration tools.

 ---